Santosh8055/multi-select-dropdown/README.md

 **About the framework**

 For this project, the Angular framework was chosen.
 Angular is a component based MVC framework.
 Since the project is created using cli; it is easy to write clean HTML and CSS markup.
 Angular has everything out-of-the-box to build a modern web app.
 Angular uses two-way binding; so outside the component selected state is easily available.
-Angular have clear documentation and community support.
+Angular has clear documentation and community support.

 React and Vue are great libraries with a lot of advantages but the reason for not choosing them is that they are view oriented libraries.
 Vue doesn't have proper IDE support because of .vue extension files.